Debt bondage in India: Children

 In 2013, India had the highest number of child laborers in the world.
 Most Indian child laborers are centered in rural India in the agricultural industry.
 As of 2009, most of these children worked in the states of Andhra Pradesh, Assam, and Bihar.
 According to both 1997 and 2003 studies in India, there were 15 million bonded child laborers centered in India.
 98% of these individuals were a part of the Dalit caste, which is the lowest Indian caste, or the indigenous Adivasi group.
 The presence of a large number of child laborers is regarded as a serious issue in terms of economic welfare.
-These children are often tied to this debt bondage to work for their employers for a time period that could be stretched to a lifetime, and usually for minimal or no wages.
-This in turn contributes to a long term employer-slave relationship.
+These children are often tied to in this debt bondage system to work for their employers for a time period that could be stretched to a lifetime, and usually with minimal or no pay.
+This contributes to a long term employer-slave relationship.
 Child laborers are typically put into the debt bondage system by their parents to pay off economic and social costs.
 According to a 2001 study by the Physicians for Humans Rights, most child laborers are working to pay off loans for their parents and receive as little as 18 rupees a day.
 Although Articles 24 and 39 of the Indian constitution protect Indian children from debt bondage labor, these individuals cannot form unions and are more vulnerable to low wages and exploitation.
 Recent initiatives to end the participation of children in debt bondage has led to the creation of an underground market for the labor of these individuals.
 Whereas some researchers argue that eradicating child labor will lower wages for children that will continue to work despite institutionalized rules against this form of labor, others such as Augendra Bhukuth argue that getting rid of this institution is necessary.